North Stradbroke Island

 AreaSearch analysis reveals North Stradbroke Island recording weaker employment conditions than most comparable areas nationwide

-North Stradbroke Island has a skilled workforce with prominent tourism and hospitality sectors.
-Its unemployment rate was 6.3% in the past year, with an estimated employment growth of 4.5%.
+North Stradbroke Island has a skilled workforce with tourism and hospitality sectors prominently featured.
+The unemployment rate is 6.3% and there was an estimated employment growth of 4.5% over the past year.

-As of June 2025, there are 1,053 residents employed, while the unemployment rate is 2.2% higher than Greater Brisbane's rate of 4.1%.
-Workforce participation on North Stradbroke Island lags behind Greater Brisbane at 48.5% compared to 64.5%.
-Key industries for employment among residents are accommodation & food, health care & social assistance, and construction.
-The island has a notable concentration in accommodation & food with employment levels at 2.9 times the regional average.
+As of June 2025, 1,053 residents are employed while the unemployment rate is 2.2% higher than Greater Brisbane's rate of 4.1%.
+Workforce participation on the island lags significantly at 48.5%, compared to Greater Brisbane's 64.5%.
+Key industries of employment among residents include accommodation & food, health care & social assistance, and construction.
+The area has a notably high concentration in accommodation & food, with employment levels at 2.9 times the regional average.

-Conversely, health care & social assistance is under-represented at 10.2% compared to Greater Brisbane's 16.1%.
-Limited local employment opportunities are suggested by the Census working population vs resident population count.
-Between June 2024 and June 2025, employment increased by 4.5%, labour force by 4.6%, with unemployment remaining essentially unchanged.
-In comparison, Greater Brisbane saw employment grow by 4.4% and unemployment fall by 0.4 percentage points.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23%, losing 8,070 jobs, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate was 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to North Stradbroke Island's employment mix suggests local growth of approximately 6.0%% over five years and 12.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+However, health care & social assistance is under-represented, with only 10.2% of North Stradbroke Island's workforce compared to 16.1% in Greater Brisbane.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Over the 12 months to June 2025, employment increased by 4.5%, while labour force increased by 4.6%, with unemployment remaining essentially unchanged.
+In comparison, Greater Brisbane saw employment grow by 4.4%, labour force expand by 4.0%, and unemployment fall by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within North Stradbroke Island.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with significant variations between industry sectors.
+Applying these projections to North Stradbroke Island's employment mix suggests local growth of approximately 6.0%% over five years and 12.6% over ten years.

 Frequently Asked Questions - Employment